bestmobileapp/musicplayerapp/README.md

 # musicplayerapp
-Best Music Player App 2022
+<a href="https://play.google.com/store/apps/details?id=com.shaiban.audioplayer.mplayer"> Best Music Player App 2022 </a>

 Which is the best offline Music Player app for Android?

 People nowadays, listen to their favorite songs via music streaming apps like Spotify, Apple Music, and YouTube Music generally.